 areas on the Face

-75% improvement to vitiligo areas on the face was achieved at 1 year in 51% of patients out of 356 who continued using OPZELURA in a less-robust extension.
+75% improvement to vitiligo areas on the face was achieved at 1 year in 51% of patients out of 356 who continued using OPZELURA in a less-robust extension study.

 AT 2 YEARS